-At Key Stage 4, there is a shift in emphasis from team sports to more individual activities, although team games are still offered.
-The aim of the physical education curriculum during these two years is to prepare the pupils for participating in sporting activities on leaving school.
+At Key Stage 4, there is a big emphasis on the students being able to choose their options and experience new sports.
+There are a variety of activities on offer in order to meet 'sport and exercise for all'.
+From this, both team sports and individual activities / exercise classes are offered.
+The aim of the physical education curriculum during these two years is to prepare the students for participating and enjoying sporting activities, and the love of exercising, when leaving school.